 You may even have several types of hearing loss.
 Some causes of hearing loss can be reversed and some cannot.

 You may seek out an audiometry hearing test if you notice changes in your hearing, or your doctor may recommend it as part of routine wellness checks.
-You can get an audiogram at any age, but this test is best for adults and older children.
+You can get an audiogram at any age, but the test and information found will vary slightly between adults and young children.

 Children’s hearing is typically screened at birth.
 Children may need testing if they experience speech or other developmental delays.

 Adults over age 50 may experience hearing loss with age.
-Some estimates state that 25 percent of adults over 50 years old and 50 percent of those over 80 years old experience hearing loss.
+Some estimates state that 25% of adults over 50 years old and 50% of those over 80 years old experience hearing loss.

 Where are hearing tests given?

-Traditional audiograms occur in a doctor’s office, but there is newer technology that allows people to screen their hearing without the need to travel to a health professional.
+Traditional audiograms occur in a doctor’s office, but there is newer technology that allows people to screen their hearing at home.

 These automated devices